The government can help you to support employees with ill health or disability.

 Disability Employment Services

 Disability Employment Services (DES) is the Australian Government’s employment service that helps people with disability find work and keep a job.

 DES is delivered by a mix of large, medium and small, for-profit and not-for-profit organisations that support people with disability.
-DES providers can also work with employers to help them develop practices that support the employee in the workplace.
+DES providers can also work with businesses to help them develop practices that support the employee in the workplace.

 Modify your workplace to support people with disability

-The Employment Assistance Fund (EAF) can help to eligible people with disability and mental health conditions and employers to buy work related modifications, equipment, workplace assistance and support services.
+The Employment Assistance Fund (EAF) can help to eligible people with disability and mental health conditions and businesses to buy work related modifications, equipment, workplace assistance and support services.
 The EAF is available to eligible people with disability who are about to start a job, are self-employed or who are currently working.